PourroyJean/performance_modelisation/readme.md

 ## Tools
 This package contains the following tools
-*   kg: used to determine what are the different frequency used by your processor during different scenario (AVX1, AVX2, Turbo ON/OFF...)
+*   Kernel Generator: used to determine what are the different frequency used by your processor during different scenario (AVX1, AVX2, Turbo ON/OFF...)

-## Benchmark
-We also provide some benchmark:
-* KeKKak: simple kernels is developped to have a fair comparison of microarchitectures on the Keccak algorithm
+*   DML_MEM: a benchmark used to measure the performance of the memory subsystem by accessing memory with stride access
+*   YAMB: a tool used to monitor the memory bus traffic.
+*   Oprofile++: a tool to find and extract hot spots from an application

 # Install

+Each tool/benchmark can be compiled separately.
+You can choose which one to compile by modifying the [Cmake configuration file](src/CMakeLists.txt) in **src/CMakeLists.txt**

 Here is the simplest way to download and install our tools:
 ```bash
 git clone git@github.com:PourroyJean/performance_modelisation.git performance_modelisation